Coronavirus: Delhi government cancer hospital shuts after doctor tests positive

 A Delhi government-run hospital was shut down on Wednesday after a doctor tested positive for the coronavirus, NDTV reported.

-The Out Patient Department, laboratories and offices of the Delhi State Cancer Institute in Dilshad Garden have been shut and are being sanitised, government officials said.
-Those who came in contact with the doctor are also being quarantined.
+The Out Patient Department, laboratories and offices of the Delhi State Cancer Institute in Dilshad Garden have been shut and were being sanitised, government officials said.
+Those who came in contact with the doctor were also being placed in quarantine.

 The hospital authorities said the doctor may have contracted Covid-19 from his relatives, who had returned from the United Kingdom.
 “It is suspected that the doctor caught the infection from her brother and sister-in-law who had just returned from the UK,” Delhi Health Minister Satyender Jain said.
 “She had visited their house recently.”